 Especially for an individually made, handmade product.
 It just doesn’t really work.
 But it does bring to mind the importance of thoughtfully sourcing your materials.

-Thoughtfully sourcing your materials to keep from raising your Etsy prices
+Thoughtfully sourcing your materials to increase your profit margin on Etsy

 Where are you getting your supplies to create your products?